Howard Andrew Jones

-Howard Andrew Jones is an American speculative fiction and fantasy author and editor, known for The Chronicles of Sword and Sand series and The Ring-Sworn trilogy.
-He has also written Pathfinder Tales, tie-in fiction novels in the world of the Pathfinder Roleplaying Game, published by Paizo.
-He is the editor of Tales from the Magician's Skull and has served as a Managing Editor at Black Gate since 2004.
+Howard Andrew Jones (July 19, 1968 – January 16, 2025) was an American speculative fiction and fantasy author and editor, known for The Chronicles of Hanuvar series, The Chronicles of Sword and Sand series and The Ring-Sworn trilogy.
+He had also written Pathfinder Tales, tie-in fiction novels in the world of the Pathfinder Roleplaying Game, published by Paizo.
+He was the editor of Tales from the Magician's Skull and had served as a Managing Editor at Black Gate since 2004.
 He assembled and edited a series of eight volumes of the short fiction of Harold Lamb for publication by Bison Books.

-Biography
+Background

-Jones was born in Terre Haute, Indiana, United States of America.
-He has worked in the television industry as a cameraman and production assistant, as an editor of technical books, and as an English professor at the University of Southern Indiana.
-He lives on a small family farm in Indiana.
+Jones was born in Terre Haute, Indiana, July 19, 1968.
+He worked in the television industry as a cameraman and production assistant, as an editor of technical books, and as an English professor at the University of Southern Indiana.
+He lived on a small family farm in Indiana.

+Jones was diagnosed with brain cancer in September 2024, and died on January 16, 2025, at the age of 56.